-Wilkes University requires 122 credit hours for a B.A. degree in Integrative Media.
-These include completion of the General Education Requirements, 40 credit hours of Integrative Media Core courses, and completion of a minor in one of the following cognate disciplines: Art; Business Administration; Communication Studies; Computer Science; English; Entrepreneurship; Theatre Arts (Acting and Directing, and Theatre Arts); and Theatre Design.
+Wilkes University requires a minimum of 122 credit hours for a B.A. degree in Integrative Media.
+These include completion of the General Education Requirements, 40 credit hours of Integrative Media Core courses, and completion of a minor in one of the following cognate disciplines: Art; Business Administration; Communication Studies; Computer Science; English; Entrepreneurship; Marketing; Theatre Arts (Acting and Directing); or Theatre Arts (Theatre Design).